chrt-io/blog/_drafts/2021-07-24-sanremo-music-festival-visualization-adding-colors-to-chrt.md

 ![Gender representation in the Sanremo Music Festival](/assets/uploads/screenshot-2021-07-27-at-15-13-41.png "Gender representation in the Sanremo Music Festival")

-As you can see, this is not a standard chart: to create it we stacked four `chrtPoint()` charts one on top of the other.
+As you can see, this is not a standard chart: to create it we stacked four `.chrtPoint()` charts one on top of the other.

 The first one shows an overview of how many male (blue) and female (magenta) professionals (hosts, co-hosts, producers, winners) worked in each edition of the festival.
 The x-axis represents the time (one edition each year, starting from 1951), while the y-axis represents the number for each gender.